 - Grants are to be used to fund projects that are not provided for in school and district budgets.

-- Objectives and outcomes should be consistent with the goals of your school and the district.
+- Objectives and outcomes should be consistent with the vision of the district.

 - When creating your budget, research carefully and be realistic.
 Small grants are just as likely to be awarded as large grants.

-- Keep your application to 3 pages or less.
-Do not include additional documents or audio-visual materials.
+- Do not include additional documents or audio-visual materials.

 - If you are purchasing technology or related items, please use the Budget Estimates and Technology Purchasing Procedures document for quotes and how technology will be purchased for your grant.
 Please provide links to the exact technical equipment you would like to purchase.
 To save resources, most technology will be purchased through the school district and Technology Services.